 The white facade overlooking Liberty Square reflects a simple, uncluttered modern Chinese aesthetic.
 Atop the Chiang Kai-shek Memorial Hall, a royal blue roof adds flair.
 It features an intricate 8-sided classic design, symbolizing wealth and prosperity.

 Inside the Chiang Kai-shek Memorial, you’ll find a memorial library and a museum.
-The museum host various exhibits depicting the history of modern Taiwan.
+The museum hosts various exhibits depicting the history of modern Taiwan.
 If you have any passing interest in Asian history, be sure to take a quick look.

 Walk through Beitou Hot Springs Park (Qinshui Park)

 Located to the north of Taipei City, Beitou is one of the most popular day trips from Taipei.
-For most travellers, the usual starting point for a Beitou day trip is Beitou Hot Springs Park.
+For most travelers, the usual starting point for a Beitou day trip is Beitou Hot Springs Park.
 The well-manicured public space splits alongside the geothermal river.
 It’s built up with walkways that wind along with the river.

-Hot Springs Park is also home to Beitou Hot Springs Museum (closed Mondays) and Beitou Library.
+Hot Springs Park is also home to the Beitou Hot Springs Museum (closed on Mondays) and Beitou Library.
 In the park, you’ll also find Millennium Hot Springs.
 This public hot spring is a budget-friendly alternative to the area’s more expensive spas.
 Come with patience.
 You’ll no doubt have to queue up to get in.

 Browse cultural artifacts at the National Palace Museum